 Magnetic flow meters can be used for measuring liquid flows so long as they are sufficiently conductive, and can be tolerant of corrosive or aggressive liquids.
 Magnetic flow meters utilize Faraday’s Law to measure the velocity of conductive fluids.
 According to Faraday’s Law, any conductor moving at a 90° angle to a magnetic field experiences an induced voltage proportional to the conductor’s velocity.
 The meter creates a magnetic field in the fluid path and uses electrodes in contact with the conductive fluid to measure the induced voltage.
 The meter calculates the fluid velocity using the measured voltage, the known strength of the emitted magnetic field, and the distance between the electrodes.

 Lasers have penetrated so many different technologies, so of course they can be applied to flow measurement too!
 Optical flow meters are used for fluids containing small solid particles—which could cause a clogging problem for other techniques that may rely on capillary bypasses or other restrictions to flow.
+They are also used to measure gas with liquid droplets, or liquid with bubbles.
 A laser shines perpendicular to the flow stream and collides with a particle.
 The light scattered by the particle is picked up by a photodetector, which generates an electric pulse signal.
 A second laser positioned further downstream of the first laser repeats this process with a second photodetector, and the velocity of the flowing gas is calculated as the distance the particle travelled over time.

 Venturi devices have the advantage of being very low cost, but at the expense of flexibility.
 The Venturi effect is a reduction in pressure caused by a constriction in a fluid’s flow path.
 Pressure sensors measure the pressure before and inside the length of constriction, and the meter calculates fluid velocity using Bernoulli’s Equation; Bournoulli’s principle states that the a fluid’s speed is inversely proportional to its pressure, so decreasing the pressure of the gas with a known constriction and measuring the differential pressure yields a flow measurement.
 Without strict control of system pressure and temperature, though, the result is volumetric, not mass flow, so one’s results may vary by environmental conditions.